olepoeschl/NQueensFAF/README.md

 Included:
 * a solver for CPUs using Java Threads, supports multi-threading
-* a solver for GPUs using OpenCL, supports distribution among multiple GPUs (multi-GPU)
+* a solver for GPUs using OpenCL, supports automated distribution among multiple GPUs (multi-GPU)
 * a simple, recursive, single-threaded solver for comparison purposes.

 Currently work in progress: